 I was a perfectionist since my childhood.
 And I remember I used to make a sleek hairstyle when I combed my hair after the shower.
 I tried to achieve the highest grade in the class and made every possible effort to be on top.
 I was used to erasing words again and again with the eraser for correcting mistakes.
 And perfecting the shapes of alphabets was my habit in school.
 But I was deprived of this privilege of erasing words when I got promoted to 6th grade, where we had to use the pen instead of lead pencils.

 Sometimes, I put lots of effort into erasing and correcting mistakes in my work before submitting it to the teacher.
 As pen leaves permanent impressions, and a simple eraser no longer worked.
 I had to change my method of correcting mistakes.
 I started using chalk to cover up my mistakes, but they reemerged later.

 Cross and Correct your Mistakes and Move Onward:

-Then I started using saliva to smudge the ink impressions, which though barred mistakes from re-appearing but often left the page with holes.
+Then I started using saliva to smudge the ink impressions, which barred mistakes from re-appearing but often left the page with holes.
 All my efforts to correcting errors ultimately turned into worse outcomes.
 My teachers complained of my dirty and messy work.
-I often got punishments for the holes in my notebooks, while all I was trying to do was to hide my mistakes and to cover up my errors.
+I often got punishments for the holes in my notebooks, while all I was trying to do was hide my mistakes and cover up my errors.

 He explained,” Trying to erase your mistakes would only damage your book and would eat up even the correct words written over the leaf.”

 I protested,” but I do not want people to know about my flaws and shortcomings.”
-My kind teacher smiled and responded” Trying to erase your mistakes would only waste your time, make more mess and noise about your mistakes, and destroy your reputation.
+My kind teacher smiled and responded,” Trying to erase your mistakes would only waste your time, make more mess and noise about your mistakes, and destroy your reputation.
 Instead, you can put some effort and resources into writing more beautiful words ahead”.